Mastek Blog

 Propensity Modelling

-We wanted to predict the likelihood of each customer to default on bill payment in the next month - applying various classification algorithms to derive stable models (one per segment).
+We wanted to predict the likelihood of each customer defaulting on bill payments in the next month - by applying various classification algorithms to derive stable models (one per segment).
 Further, we used time-sliced sampling to prepare training and test datasets.
 Additionally, we conducted back-testing on three months of data to improve model accuracy.

 Actionable Insights

 We gleaned some valuable information from the data.
 For instance, in customer segments with frequent defaults (an average of eight within the last two years), the behaviour correlated with the billing month.
 These customers usually defaulted once every quarter.
-About 25 percent customers fall in this segment and account for 50 percent defaults by value.
+About 25 per cent of customers fall in this segment and account for 50 per cent of defaults by value.

 The road to recovery